 SCAQMD staff has reviewed the proposed project pursuant to CEQA Guidelines §15002 (k) - General Concepts, the three-step process for deciding which document to prepare for a project subject to CEQA and CEQA Guidelines §15061 - Review for Exemption, procedures for determining if a project is exempt from CEQA.
-Because the SCAQMD is proposing to incorporate state regulatory requirements into amending Rule 1148.2 to align it with the requirements in SB 4, without exercising discretion with regard to the proposed amendments, the project is considered to be ministerially exempt from CEQA pursuant to CEQA Guidelines §15268 - Ministerial Projects.
+Because the SCAQMD is proposing to incorporate state regulatory requirements into Rule 1148.2 without exercising discretion, the project is considered to be ministerially exempt from CEQA pursuant to CEQA Guidelines §15268 - Ministerial Projects.
 Furthermore, the SCAQMD has determined that it can be seen with certainty that there is no possibility that the proposed project may have any significant effects on the environment, and is therefore, also exempt pursuant to CEQA Guidelines §15061 - Review for Exemption, paragraph (b)(3) - "general rule" exemption.
 A Notice of Exemption has been prepared pursuant to CEQA Guidelines §15062 - Notice of Exemption.
 If the proposed project is approved, the Notice of Exemption will be filed with the county clerks of Los Angeles, Orange, Riverside and San Bernardino counties.